Student Appeals & Grievances

 Students found responsible by a Disciplinary Hearing Board (DHB) or a Disciplinary Hearing Officer of violating the LIM College Student Code of Conduct are entitled to one appeal.
 An explanation of the appeal process can be found in the LIM College Student Code of Conduct under Section V (5) The Student Code of Conduct is printed in the LIM College Student Handbook and is also available on-line.
 The appeal process is outlined in the letter sent to a student who has been found responsible of violating the LIM College Student Code of Conduct.

 It is the policy of LIM College to comply with Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex, including, but not limited to, sexual harassment and sexual violence, in the College’s educational programs and activities.
 Title IX also prohibits intimidation, coercion or retaliation against individuals for engaging in activities protected by Title IX including asserting claims of sex discrimination.

-LIM College has a designated Title IX Coordinator, the Assistant Vice President for Student Finance/Chief Compliance Officer, Christopher Barto.
+LIM College has a designated Title IX Coordinator, Charles Pryor, Dean of Student Affairs, whose office is located at 545 5th Avenue.
+He can be reached at 646-388-8432.
 Title IX complaints, grievances or inquiries concerning Title IX may be directed to that Title IX Coordinator.
 A person may also file a written complaint with the Department of Education's Office for Civil Rights regarding an alleged violation of Title IX by visiting www2.ed.gov/about/offices/list/ocr/complaintintro.html or calling 1-800-421-3481.